JalmarazMartn/VsCodeStepScripts/README.md

 - Show all commands from installed extensions, and save them in a json file.
 - Fix an error in this featre: Show error message if exec step command is unknown.

+### 0.0.12

+TSelArguments snippet to help arguments setting in each step.